commonmark/commonmark-spec/README.md

 var parsed = reader.parse("Hello *world*");
 var result = writer.render(parsed);
 ```

-A node package is also available (`npm install commonmark`).
-It includes
-a command-line tool called `commonmark`.

 **A note on security:**
 Neither implementation attempts to sanitize link attributes or